-Transactions in foreign currencies are translated into the functional currencies using the exchange rate at the date of transactions.
+Transactions in foreign currencies are translated to the functional currency using the exchange rate at the date of transactions.

-Monetary assets and liabilities denominated in foreign currencies at the end of reporting period date are translated into the functional currency using the exchange rate at the end of reporting period date.
-Gain or loss on translating is recognized in profit or loss.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency using the exchange rate at that date.

-Non-monetary assets and liabilities measured at cost in foreign currencies at the end of reporting period date are translating into the functional currency using the exchange rate at the date of transaction.
+Non-monetary assets and liabilities measured at cost in foreign currencies at the reporting date are translated to the functional currency using the exchange rate at the date of transaction.